syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of hint when text input layout is disabled and text inside the input view floated.
+            Color of hint when text input layout is disabled, and text inside the input view is floated.
             <br/>
             <br/>
         </td>